 Tiffiny: And Tuxera as a company has also been closely involved with Girls in Tech as well as other initiatives, right?

 Eva: Yes, that’s correct.
-One of our latest initiatives in the company is to arrange visits and meetups for girls and women that study computer science or are otherwise involved in STEM.
-For example, in February TKT-AKAT, the association of women studying computer science at University of Helsinki, came to our new headquarters to learn more about our inclusive working environment.
+We’ve arranged visits and meetups for girls and women that study computer science or are otherwise involved in STEM.
+For example, we invited TKT-AKAT, the association of women studying computer science at University of Helsinki, to our office to learn more about our inclusive working environment.

 We’ve also hosted a Girls in Tech Bootcamp, which was a three-day intensive course in design, business, and software.
 We contacted several influential people in the Finnish tech industry, along with our own people, to coach women interested in those tracks, and arranged workshops with them.